 Consider a standing desk

 Perhaps you’ve heard the recent saying that sitting is the new smoking.
 Yes, even with an ergonomic chair, you will feel the consequences of sitting for eight hours a day.
-To prevent health issues, try adding a standing desk or a height-adjustable one to your home office.
+To prevent health issues, try adding a stand up desk or a height-adjustable one to your home office.
 That way, you can spend a part of your day standing.
 Studies show that standing desk benefits not just physical but also our mental health.

 However, you also have to ensure you are comfortable while on your feet so look into anti fatigue mats that can reduce tiredness and decrease pain.
 If you opt for this approach, make sure your screen is at eye level and your elbows bent at 90 degrees when typing on your keyboard.